Climate Change and Human Health (2026): Pollution, Heat Waves & Disease Risks Explained

 A. Extreme Weather Events

 • Floods: Cholera and leptospirosis are water borne diseases.
-The effects of each of these events on the health of the majority have a long-term impact:
+Majority of the effects on the health have a long-term impact.

 • Droughts: Starvation due to absence of food & die of thirst due to absence of water.